 Apricot Ginger Raspberry Jam

-4 cups apricots, chopped not peeled
+- 4 cups apricots, chopped not peeled

-1 1/2 cups raspberries
+- 1 1/2 cups raspberries

-2 T. crystallized ginger, minced
+- 2 T. crystallized ginger, minced

-3 cups sugar2 T. bottled lemon juice
+- 2 T. bottled lemon juice

-3 T. Ball no sugar low sugar pectin or
+- 3 T. Ball no sugar low sugar pectin or

 - Add sugar and lemon juice and continue to cook for 10 minutes more or until sugar is completely dissolved.
 Bring up the heat and bring recipe to a boil.

 - Ladle jam into hot, sterlized half pint canning jars, leaving 1/4" headspace.
 Remove air bubbles and refill if necessary.

-Process in water bath canner for 10 minutes.
+- Process in water bath canner for 10 minutes.
 You will start timing once the water comes to a full boil.
 Makes 5 half pints.